kylrth/kylrth.github.io/content/post/minecraft/index.md

 mv data/server/world/DIM1 data/server/world_the_end/DIM1
 ```

-Here's the map from vanilla Minecraft directories to Spigot directories:
+Here's the map from vanilla Minecraft directories to Spigot directories (which is what itzg's container uses):

 - `world/ -> world/`
 - `world/DIM-1 -> world_nether/DIM-1`